ha-manel/Luxy-Rides-API/README.md

 ```
 $ ruby --version && irb
 ```
-To install rails, in the terminal kindly run this command
+To install rails, in the terminal kindly run this command:

 ```
 $ gem install rails